 West Hills College scholarship applications are due by March 1 each year.

 There are also other ways to save even more money by attending West Hills College.
-All California residents can apply for a Board of Governors (BOG) Fee Waiver, which waives all enrollment fees for eligible applicants.
+All California residents can apply for the California College Promise Grant, which waives all enrollment fees for eligible applicants.
 Active duty military personnel can also apply for fees to be waived.

 Students who choose to attend a community college save money while working toward certificates, associate’s degrees or while preparing themselves to transfer to a four-year university.
 Students transferring from community colleges, including West Hills College, have higher admissions priority than any other student applying to a UC or CSU thanks to articulation and transfer agreements.